 Series B in 2002

-DivX, LLC specializes in digital video technology aimed at enhancing entertainment experiences in up to 4K resolution across various devices.
-Founded in 2000, the company has established itself as a leader in high-quality digital video solutions, allowing consumers worldwide to create, share, and enjoy video content.
-DivX licenses its technology to leading consumer electronics brands, resulting in over 1 billion DivX-enabled devices shipped globally.
-Its consumer software has surpassed 1 billion downloads, equipping users with tools to play, convert, and cast their video content seamlessly.
-Based in San Diego, California, DivX focuses on the monetization of live and on-demand content for Internet-enabled devices, empowering users to capture and share their experiences conveniently.
+DivX, LLC is a technology company specializing in digital video solutions, focused on enhancing entertainment experiences in up to 4K resolution across various devices.
+Established in 2000 and headquartered in San Diego, California, DivX has set a benchmark for high-quality digital video, enabling consumers worldwide to create, share, and enjoy video content.
+The company licenses its technology to leading consumer electronics brands, resulting in the shipment of over 1 billion DivX-enabled devices globally.
+Additionally, DivX's consumer software has been downloaded over 1 billion times, providing users with tools to play, convert, and cast their video content seamlessly.
+The company's innovative platform supports the monetization of both live and on-demand content, allowing users to capture and share memorable events conveniently.

 Siimpel Corporation